 - Proportion of red chilis = or slightly > coriander seeds: Since sambar is a thick lentil stew, it has a lot of cooked dal.
 Cooked Dal is dense, yet bland by itself, therefore it can take a lot of chili heat.
 So, red chilis will be quite high in proportion and often the largest component of the dish.

-*This is one of the reasons I don’t like store-bought sambar powder because they often over-do the chilis and I barely get any other flavor other than the heat.
+*This is one of the reasons I don’t like store-bought sambar powder because they often over-do the chilis to such an extent that I barely get any other flavor other than the heat.

 - 2nd highest ingredient will be coriander: Coriander seeds have a fibrous, absorbent seed coat and thicken the sauces it is added to 1.
 Sambar has dal, it has vegetables, it has tamarind water.
 There needs to a binder that pulls everything together into a final, viscous liquid.
 Coriander helps with that.